yasen-petrov/axway-open-docs/content/en/docs/apim_relnotes/20220530_apimgr_relnotes.md

 The following are known issues for this update.

+### API Analytics PDF reports do not display chart contents

+In API Analytics, PDF reports do not display the contents of the charts.
+This issue has arisen because of an upgrade of the `Highcharts.js` library.

+Related Issue: RDAPI-27301

 ### Scripting filter whiteboard attributes not preloaded for Jython scripts

 The Scripting filter now uses a Jython 2.7 scripting environment (previously, Jython 2.5) to execute Jython scripts.
 As a result of this version change, the whiteboard attributes, such as `http.request.uri` and `http.request.verb`, are no longer preloaded for use by Jython scripts.
 However, you can run a Jython script to load these attributes before they are accessed as follows: